graceziqi/DL_CNN_SyntheticImageDetection/README.md

 ## Results
 - Models were evaluated based on accuracy with differenct choices of hyperparameters.
-- Support Vector Machine performed the best, achieving high accuracy across all metrics.
+- AlexNet performed the best, achieving high accuracy in classifying fake and real images.

 ## Conclusion
 - Fine-tuning hyperparameters such as learning rate, batch size, and epochs could significantly enhance the model's ability to differentiate between real and fake images, thereby increasing accuracy and precision.